Bruno Sroka: Non-competitive milestones

 On 7 April 2008, Sroka became the first to kitesurf the Cape Horn.
 He kited for over nine hours non-stop.

 On 17 May 2012, Sroka claimed the record for the fastest time to kitesurf the English Channel, in 4 hours and 45 minutes.

 On 19 July 2013, Sroka became the first person to kitesurf from France to Ireland.
 He completed the 240 nmi in 16 hours and 37 minutes, starting from the Penn Enez beach in Aber Wrac'h, Brittany, and ending in Crosshaven, Cork Harbour.
 Sroka planned to kitesurf the Mediterranean Sea in 2014 and the Atlantic Ocean in 2015.

 Advocacy

 In January 2009, Sroka crossed the Gulf of Aqaba with a blue dove on his sail a day after the Gaza War ceasefires.
 In May 2011, Sroka showed his support for Hervé Ghesquière and Stéphane Taponier, two French journalists held hostage in Afghanistan, by kitesurfing the Pointe du Raz in Brittany with their portraits attached to his sail.
 It marked five hundred days of their captivity.

-Bruno Sroka has been active in different organizations and foundations, he's been open in giving his voice for cleaner and safer planet.
-He is an ambassador for the "Peace and Sport", Green Cross and UNSS (union national du sport scolaire) foundations.
+Bruno Sroka is an active member in multiple organizations and foundations, advocating for a "cleaner and safer planet."
+Sroka is an ambassador for the Peace and Sport, Green Cross and UNSS (union national du sport scolaire) foundations.